7

 • 2

 $\begingroup$ There are also tons of information-theoretic unconditional lower bounds for various models of distributed computing and parallel computing.
-No diagonalisation there, either. $\endgroup$ Nov 18, 2017 at 21:23
+No diagonalisation there, either. $\endgroup$ Commented Nov 18, 2017 at 21:23

 5